Taking a bow after a ROTLT production of Double Indemnity

 Mission & Vision

-Radio on the Lake Theatre is dedicated to the preservation, creative development and educational outreach of the radio theater genre.
+Radio on the Lake Theatre is a professional theater company specifically dedicated to the preservation, creative development and educational outreach of the radio theater genre.

 Through performances of classic scripts, new play development, educational initiatives and outreach to visually impaired children and adults, Radio on the Lake Theatre seeks to become a guiding light for radio drama in the Northeast Ohio region and beyond.